Birmingham Stallions: 1983 season

 Warner was initially slated to be the owner of the USFL's Washington franchise–what became the Washington Federals.
 However, when he learned that the USFL was putting a franchise in his hometown, he jumped at it.
+Without Warner's wealth behind them, the Federals were forced to abandon the capital after two seasons and move to Orlando as the Renegades.

 The Stallions scrambled to put a roster together after training camp and signed or claimed approximately 20 players via trades or waivers in the week prior to their first game.
 However, Dotsch managed to mold them into a fairly competitive team that finished 9-9.

 Although the team made a splash in signing their first-round draft pick, quarterback Reggie Collier out of Southern Mississippi, the remainder of the Stallions consisted of mostly unsung former NFL reserves and college free agents.

-One of the few the pro veterans signed center Tom Banks (a Birmingham native), who spent ten seasons with the St. Louis Cardinals.
+One of the few pro veterans signed was center Tom Banks (a Birmingham native), who spent ten seasons with the St. Louis Cardinals.
 Banks played 116 NFL games (starting 63) while with the Cardinals and was brought in by coach Rollie Dotsch to serve as a mentor to a very young club.
 Banks eventually retired after the 1984 Stallions' season and became an assistant coach on the Birmingham staff in 1985.